-A well-known sentiment index in the academic literature is the one created by Baker and Wurgler (2006).
-The index is based on the first principal component of six (standardized) sentiment proxies including: the closed-end fund discount, the NYSE share turnover, the number and the average first-day returns of IPOs, the share of equity issues in total equity and debt issues, and the dividend premium (the log-difference of the average market-to-book ratios of payers and nonpayers).
+returns of IPOs, the share of equity issues in total equity and debt issues, and the dividend premium (the log-difference of the average market-to-book ratios of payers and nonpayers).
 High values mean positive sentiment so we expect a negative correlation with our risk aversion indicator, and indeed the correlation is significantly negative but still relatively small at -0.16.
 Hence, our risk aversion index correlates more with pure consumer sentiment indices than with a sentiment index derived from financial variables.

 In addition, many financial services companies create their own risk appetite indices.
-As a well-known example, we obtain data on the Credit Suisse First Boston Risk Appetite Index.
-The indicator draws on the correlation between risk appetite and the relative performance of safe assets (proxied by seven to ten-year government bonds) and risky assets (equities and emerging market bonds).
+As a well-known example, we obtain data on the Credit Suisse First

+Boston Risk Appetite Index.
+The indicator draws on the correlation between risk appetite and the relative performance of safe assets (proxied by seven to tenyear government bonds) and risky assets (equities and emerging market bonds).
 The underlying assumption is that an increasing risk preference shifts the demand from less risky investments to assets associated with higher risks, thus pushing their prices up relative to low-risk assets (and vice versa).
-The indicator is based on a crosssectional linear regression of excess returns of 64 international stock and bond indices on their risk, approximated by their past 12-month volatility.
+The indicator is based on a cross-sectional linear regression of excess returns of 64 international stock and bond indices on their risk, approximated by their last 12-month volatility.
 The slope of the regression line represents the risk appetite index.
 The index shows a -0.49 correlation with our index and is thus highly correlated with our concept of risk aversion.

-5.4 Risk Aversion, Uncertainty, and Crises
+5.4.
+Risk Aversion, Uncertainty, and Crises

 We first analyze the behavior of our risk aversion measure and uncertainty proxies during the Covid crisis.
-Being simple affine functions of financial instruments, we can compute both variables at the daily level throughout the March 2, 2020 to June 23, 2020 Covid crisis period.
-The start date is determined by the first Covid death in the US, as before that date the daily data on US Covid cases were very erratic.
-We download data from OWID to compute the daily logarithmic change in Covid cases.
-Naturally, the pandemic is associated with feelings of fear, anxiety and uncertainty, fed by reams of bad news regarding the spread of the disease worldwide and its devastating consequences.
-A higher incidence of Covid cases should be plausibly associated with higher overall risk aversion.
+Being simple affine functions of financial instruments, we can compute both variables at the daily level throughout the March 2, 2020 to June 23, 2020 COVID crisis period.
+The start date is determined by the first COVID death in the United States, as before that date the daily data on U.S. COVID cases were very erratic.
+We download data from Our World in Data (OWID) to compute the daily logarithmic change in COVID cases.
+Naturally, the pandemic is associated with feelings of fear, anxiety, and uncertainty, fed by reams of bad news regarding the spread of the disease worldwide and its devastating consequences.
+A higher incidence of COVID cases should be plausibly associated with higher overall risk aversion.
 Of course, the spread of the disease is also accompanied by economic devastation, which may directly increase risk aversion through a pure habit channel, and plausibly increase economic uncertainty as well.
-We verify how our financial instrument proxy to uncertainty and risk aversion react to Covid case increases in Table 12.
-Importantly, we control for economic news, by using the sentiment measure of Shapiro, Sudhof, and Wilson (2020).
+We verify how our financial instrument proxy to uncertainty and risk aversion react to COVID case increases in Table 12.
+Importantly, we control for economic news, by using the sentiment measure of Shapiro et al. (2020).
 Recall that this daily measure is positive (negative) when economic news sentiment is positive (negative).
 For ease of interpretation, we standardize both variables, so that the coefficients indicate the risk response to a one standard deviation increase in the independent variable.